How to Celebrate Christmas in Portland Like a Local

 Get a tree.
 Visiting a u-cut tree farm is a festive way to start the season, and often includes a Santa sighting, live music, warm drinks and delicious treats.
 Be sure to reserve tickets in advance if necessary, as many farms require them.
 Find our full list of farms here.

 See the lights.
 Our comprehensive list of light displays includes free displays like Peacock Lane or Lightopia, and paid experiences like ZooLights or Winter Wonderland.
 Another fun option is attending a free community tree lighting ceremony, or — if you missed the lighting event — go on a tree scavenger hunt and see them sparkle all season long.
-We’ve listed all the local Tree Lighting Ceremonies on our roundup; find one near you.

 Chat with Santa.
 Have a classic experience at a shopping center like Bridgeport Village, find the big guy in red at a u-cut tree farm, or choose a Santa experience from our Santa Sightings post.
 We’ve tracked down all the Santas, including local favorite Black Santa, so finding him is a breeze.
+Pro tip: Hipster Santa is coming to Washington Square Mall for two Thursday nights only, so book ASAP if you like your Santa with tattoos.
+Kids think they’ve outgrown Santa?
+Find his clones instead.

 Watch The Nutcracker.
 Whether you stream it from your couch or watch professional dancers live, we’ve found all the options for Nutcracker fun.